libreForms/spec/spec.md

 ### Form Fields

-These components correspond to the data that an end-user will submit along with the form.
-Each form field should contain details about the input and output data, while optionally containing further field configuration details.
+These components define the structure of the form data generated from user input.
+Each form field should contain details about the input and output data, while optionally including more granular field configuration details.

 #### Input